 I would have loved to have browsed the shops but knew I’d need a child-free day for that.
 And a new credit card.
 And possibly a new husband that was happy for me to spend all of our money 🙂 Instead, we spent some time enjoying Main Beach, writing our names in the sand and having a paddle which was just as much fun.

 Now that we live in Brisbane, we don’t need to travel far to find incredible scenery, gorgeous beaches and fabulous weather.
-It’s all right our on doorstep, so we’ll definitely be back soon.
+It’s all right our on doorstep.The Twin Waters Novotel was a huge hit with our family so I know we’ll be back soon.